MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 }
 ```

-`ra` and `rb` are two 8 bit registers for storing extra some cell state beyond species, such as what color a given flower petal is, or how hot an ember of fire is.
-They're used in different ways by different element species, and some species don't use them at all (for instance, Wall has no extra state to track).
-The two state registers only differ in that ra is initialized to a random value, and rb is initialized to 0.
-Register A is also used in rendering to determine how light the pixel should be, which is where the slight grain effect comes from.
+`ra` and `rb` are two 8 bit "registers" for storing extra some cell state beyond species, such as what color a given flower petal is, or how hot an ember of fire is.
+They're used in different ways by different element species, and some species don't use them at all (for instance, a Wall particle has no extra state to track).
+The two state registers only differ in that ra is initialized to a random value, and rb is initialized to 0. ra is also used in rendering to determine how light the pixel should be, which is where the slight visual grain effect comes from.

 `clock` is just used to prevent a single particle from being simulated multiple times in a single tick if it moves in the same direction as the update scans.
 Because we execute cell update functions one at a time from left to right and top to bottom, if a particle something is moving down, it will keep bumping itself ahead of the "scan line" and could move many spaces in a single frame.
 Clock is meant to keep track of what elements have been simulated already - this could have been accomplished single bit that is flipped back and forth but it's important that my Cell type is represented by a total of exactly 32 bits, and I didn't have any use for the other 7 bits!